yumikou/Yumikou.Wpf.Controls/readme.md

 ﻿## About

-Extended controls for Wpf.
-The Border has BoxShadow like as Web css3, a WrapPanel that can adjust the spacing.
+Enhanced controls for Wpf.
+The Border has BoxShadow like as Web css3.
+Some controls that can adjust the spacing such as WrapPanel and StackPanel.

 Supporting .NET Framework 4.0 and greater, .NET Core 3.0 and greater(on Windows)